-study is removed at a time, rerunning Model H1b and comparing 'before' and 'after' estimates each time.
-This sensitivity analysis attempts to check for the presence of influential studies, recognising that certain studies may have a disproportionate effect on the pooled effect (s).
+We will conduct a standard 'leave-one-out' analysis, in which one study is removed at a time, rerunning Model H1b and comparing 'before' and 'after' estimates each time.
+This sensitivity analysis attempts to check for the presence of influential studies, recognising that certain studies may have a disproportionate effect on the pooled effect(s).

-2.8.3.2.3.1.5.
 Replacing adjusted risk ratios with crude risk ratios

 The third planned sensitivity analysis is an analysis that seeks to test the extent to which adjusted risk ratios are driving the pooled estimates.
-The preferential use of adjusted risk ratios in our primary analysis is motivated by the fact that adjusted risk ratios attempt to account for confounders (Higgins et al., 2023; Reeves et al., 2023).
+The preferential use of adjusted risk ratios in our primary analysis is motivated by the fact that adjusted risk ratios attempt to account for confounders.
 However, a critique of this approach is that this is not appropriate to combine these risk ratios because studies typically adjust for different sets of covariates/confounders, reducing their comparability.
 Therefore, in this sensitivity analysis we intend to replace adjusted risk ratios with crude risk ratios where available/calculable, before rerunning model H1b and comparing the estimates.

-2.8.3.2.3.1.6.
 Assuming different degrees of correlation between effect sizes from the same study